Social justice theme

 A challenging program with emphasis on addressing social justice issues around our community and the nation.

 Under the direction and sponsorship of various colleges and universities, The Brooklyn School for Social Justice (BSSJ) offers scholars the opportunity to simultaneously earn both a high school diploma and transferable college credits.
 Our Scholars can enroll in the University in the High School Program (UHS) through SUNY-Albany.
 They can also qualify for the College Now Program through The City University of New York (CUNY), and other private colleges and universities.

 Advanced Placement (AP) courses

-AP English Literature and Composition, AP Spanish
+AP Spanish Language and Culture, AP English Literature and Composition, AP Computer Science Principles

 Boys PSAL teams